Skip to content

 18-Year Term Life Insurance Rates and Underwriting

 Rates for 18-year term life insurance are determined through underwriting.
 Carriers evaluate age, health history, tobacco use, build, family history, driving record, and lifestyle factors to price the risk of insuring you for the term.
+While the term length impacts pricing, underwriting class often impacts pricing even more.
+Getting into a stronger risk class can make a bigger difference than the term length itself.

 Many applicants qualify for accelerated underwriting, which may eliminate the need for a medical exam.
 In other cases—particularly for higher coverage amounts or certain health profiles—a brief exam and labs can still produce better pricing.
+The goal is not to avoid the exam at all costs, but to choose the underwriting path that is most likely to deliver strong pricing and a clean approval.

 Conversion and Renewability Features

 Conversion allows you to exchange your term policy for a permanent policy with the same insurer, typically without new medical underwriting, as long as conversion occurs within the allowed window.
 This feature can be valuable if health changes during the term but long-term coverage is still desired.
+Even if your goal is to only carry coverage for 18 years, conversion can serve as a backup plan if life doesn’t unfold exactly as expected.

 To understand conversion mechanics in more depth, see convert term to permanent life insurance.